-12 Top Attractions & Things to Do in Hollywood, Florida
+15 Top-Rated Attractions & Things to Do in Hollywood, FL

 In recent years, Hollywood has become one of the best places to visit on Florida's east coast.
 While movie stars don't grace the palm-lined streets of this downtown, you'll find glistening beaches and a vibrant nightlife worthy of any A list celeb.
 Take that Hollywood, California!